Walk a Mile in... Lynne's Shoes

 "Certainly since she was diagnosed, it’s been really obvious how she has gone downhill.
 We took her to Cyprus, I think it was about 7 years ago, and you know you don’t live with your mum, you don’t sleep in the same house as your mum and you don’t know how bad she is until you’re actually in a villa with her and she doesn’t know where she is going.
 It used to hit her about 6/7 o’clock at night and she’d become a completely different person, and we were all, both me and my sister were really gobsmacked.
 She started to be scared of things like, she would of gone into the swimming pool with us before and she was scared about getting into the pool, we had to both hold her hand to go in and she just wanted to get out, she didn’t want to get any benefit from it or splash around, and there was all those sorts of things.

-"She gets up about half past 9, 10 o’clock in the morning and is back in bed by 14:00.
+"She gets up about half past 9, 10 o’clock in the morning and is back in bed by 2pm.
 We leave her in bed and because she gets so distressed when you’re hoisting her, putting the sling on her or rolling her to change her, or washing her in bed.
 You’re constantly pulling her clothes up and pulling the covers down.
-She’s not an unpleasant woman, but she find it challenging, you can tell she gets quite vocal, she’s not able to say ‘stop it I’m fed up of what you’re doing to me’ but that is exactly what her body language, her facial expression is telling you.
-It’s exactly what her ‘my, my, my, my, my’ is or she starts singing really loudly, well she’ my, my, my’s’, she can’t do the words anymore to Amazing Grace and stuff like that, and you know that she’s not happy with what you are doing.
+She’s not an unpleasant woman, but she finds it really quite challenging, you can tell she gets quite vocal, she’s not able to say ‘stop it I’m fed up of what you’re doing to me’ but that is exactly what her body language, her facial expression is telling you.
+It’s exactly what her ‘my, my, my, my, my’ is or she starts singing really loudly, well she 'my, my, my’s’, she can’t do the words anymore to Amazing Grace and stuff like that, and you know that she’s not happy with what you are doing.

 "She needs reassurance and for you to stop what you are doing, you need to calm her down and see if she can tolerate it again in about half an hour after she’s had a bit of sleep or changed the activity and give her a drink or something.
 But she really doesn’t want to be touched, to be hoisted, she doesn’t want to be fed, she doesn’t want to be given a drink, she doesn’t want you to turn her, change her or wash her, or roll her, she just wants you to leave her alone.